English-Speaking Lawyers in 45 Offices Across Spain

 Alternatively, one of the spouses alone may request a dissolution of the marriage, in which case it is known as a ‘contentious’ divorce.

-expense and time.
-Failure to agree on the divorce
+time.
+Failure to agree on the divorce agreement in

-communication between the lawyers and production of third
+the lawyers and production of third party evidence.
+A

-preferable to follow the course of divorce by ‘mutual
+follow the course of divorce by ‘mutual accord’ wherever

 If either of the spouses is not Spanish, how does this affect divorce proceedings?